AC Maintenance

-Living in Darwin means gearing up for one thing every year—the wet.
-But your air conditioner?
-It’s not always ready.
-This guide covers why wet season AC cleaning matters, how to DIY it without drama, what gear locals love, and a yarn from someone in Nightcliff who learned the hard way.
+Living in Darwin means gearing up for the wet.
+But is your air conditioner ready?
+Steamy mornings and torrential rain can turn a neglected unit into a mouldy mess.
+This guide covers why wet season AC cleaning matters, how to DIY it without drama, and the gear locals use to stay cool.

 Family enjoying clean air conditioning in Darwin during wet season